Emma Stenning

-Emma Stenning (born 1975, in Surrey) is a British arts professional, currently based in Toronto, where she has been the Executive Director of Soulpepper Theatre since November 2018.
+Emma Stenning (born 1975, in Surrey) is a British arts professional, based in Birmingham, where she is the Chief Executive of the City of Birmingham Symphony Orchestra.
+She joined the CBSO from Soulpepper Theatre where she was Executive Director from 2018-2022.

 Career

 Stenning was previously Chief Executive of Bristol Old Vic, leading the organisation in partnership with Tom Morris.
 Between 2009 and 2018 the pair delivered the long-awaited £26m capital refurbishment of the grade 1 listed theatre, restoring the Georgian auditorium, and developing a new, award-winning (RIBA National Award), front of house and studio designed by architects Haworth Tompkins.
-During this time, Stenning and Morris successfully revitalised Bristol Old Vic's creative life and public profile, whilst developing the organisation's offer as a heritage tourism destination and social hub for the city.

-Previous to Bristol, Stenning was Head of Producing for the 2009 Manchester International Festival, where she delivered a number of world premieres including Rufus Wainwright's opera Prima Donna and the London transfer of Damon Albarn's Monkey.

-Her past roles include Head of Theatre at Arts Council England, London; and Cultural Programme Advisor at the London Organising Committee for the Olympic Games, where she was responsible for the initial feasibility planning for the stadium ceremonies.
+Her past roles include Head of Producing for the 2009 Manchester International Festival, Head of Theatre at Arts Council England, London; and Cultural Programme Advisor at the London Organising Committee for the Olympic Games, where she was responsible for the initial feasibility planning for the stadium ceremonies.

-From 2002 to 2005 she was Executive Director of BAC, again in partnership with Tom Morris as Artistic Director.
-She has worked with Complicite, Headlong and the RSC, producing theatre on the London fringe, in the West End, and on national and international tour.
+From 2002 to 2005 she was executive director of Battersea Arts Centre, again in partnership with Tom Morris as artistic director.
+She has worked with Complicité, Headlong and the RSC, producing theatre on the London fringe, in the West End, and on national and international tour.

-Stenning was formerly Deputy Chair of Shakespeare's Globe, and now serves on the company's US board.
-She was Chair of the Bike Shed Theatre and a trustee of Headlong and Cheek by Jowl.
+Stenning was formerly Deputy Chair of Shakespeare's Globe, and is on the company's US board.
+She was chair of the Bike Shed Theatre and a trustee of Headlong and Cheek by Jowl.
 She was a Clore Fellow, winner of the Clore Prize and voted by the Cultural Leadership Programme as a Woman to Watch.

 In 2017, Stenning was made an honorary Doctor of Letters by Bristol University.